 Over the years, the Landcrafters folks have put together a list of tried-and-true trees that make the most sense in Florida pavement places, parking lots, and more, and today is your lucky day because we’ve laid it all out for you here!
 Check out a few of our favorite reasons to plant trees in paved areas, what kind of trees you should look into, and more!

-Our Top Five Florida Trees for Parking Lot Paradise
+Our Top Florida Trees for Parking Lot Paradise

 Let’s check out some of our favorite Florida parking lot trees.